 Watch it for the intensity and hope

 When you watch a movie like The 12th Man, you already know how the story will end before it begins.
 It’s the same with a movie like Titanic, but you still want to see how we get to the end.
 That’s why you should watch this movie as well.
-For the hope you will feel from beginning till the end.
+For the hope, you will feel from the beginning till the end.
 Even when things look extremely bad!

 The movie is directed by Dutch director Harald Zwart.
 Previously, he directed movies such as The Karate Kid (2010) and The Mortal Instruments (2013), so he’s tried his hand at several genres.

 To me, the work Harold Zwart did on The 12th Man shows he has a talent for this particular niche, so hopefully, he’ll do more in the genre.

 The 12th Man will be released on Friday, May 4 in New York and Los Angeles, as well as on Digital and On Demand platforms, with a national theatrical rollout to follow.

 Writer: Petter Skavlan (as Alex Boe)